Blackball (film)

-Blackball (also known as National Lampoon's Blackball) is a 2003 British sports comedy film based on the game of lawn bowls.
+Blackball is a 2003 British sports comedy film based on the game of lawn bowls.
 The screenplay was written by Tim Firth and the film was directed by Mel Smith.
 The film features James Cromwell as a master bowls player and Paul Kaye as a naturally talented player who have differing social backgrounds; they are placed together by Vince Vaughn to play for England against Australia.
 Its fictional plot is based on the bowls player Griff Sanders, who was also referred to as "The Bad Boy of Bowls".

 Background

 In addition to the main character being modelled after Griff Sanders, the film also spoofs Bjørge Lillelien's infamous commentary from Norway's 2–1 defeat of England at football in 1981.
 This theme was first riffed by David Baddiel and Frank Skinner on their TV show Fantasy Football League, and the other commentator for the match was Angus Loughran, who played 'Statto' on Fantasy Football.

 Blackball was filmed on the Isle of Man and Torquay during October and November 2002.
 It was released on DVD on 16 February 2004.
 Various internet games were created in promotion of the movie.
 Crackerjack, an Australian bowls-based film that pre-dates Blackball, may be the true inspiration for the English version.